50+ Best Science Research Ideas for High School Students

 What is your project trying to achieve?
 For your research to be relevant, it needs to identify a knowledge gap and be significant.
 Your research findings should add to existing literature and help future researchers.

-It is important to state what will be included in your research explicitly.
-Clearly defined boundaries help estimate a realistic timeline and allocate any necessary resources.
+It is important to state what explicitly will be included in your research.
+Clearly defined boundaries help estimate a realistic timeline and allocate any necessary resources.Â

 Feasibility:

 You may have a grand idea for your research topic, but can you execute it?
-It’s important to consider any constraints you may have — time, money, etc. — and choose a topic that can be completed with your given resources.
+It’s important to consider any constraints you may have—time, money, etc.—and choose a topic that can be completed with your given resources.
 If you are working independently, choose a topic that isn't resource-intensive.
-For example, research that requires you use advanced telescopes to examine cosmological patterns may not be feasible if you do not already have access to one.
+For example, research that requires you to use advanced telescopes to examine cosmological patterns may not be feasible if you do not already have access to one.Â

 What do I do once I have a research idea?

-Great job, you have found a topic that interests you, is relevant to the field, and is feasible in scope and resources!
+Great job!
+You have found a topic that interests you, is relevant to the field, and is feasible in scope and resources.
 Next step, you need to find a mentor who can guide and advise you through the research process.
 They could be a working researcher, a college professor, a graduate student, or a Ph.D. candidate.

-If you’re looking for a mentor, we’d recommend applying to the Lumiere Research Scholar Program which connects students with world-class researchers, offers one-on-one mentorship, and guides you through the research and writing process, even helping you get your paper published!
+If you’re looking for a mentor, we’d recommend applying to the Lumiere Research Scholar Program, which connects students with world-class researchers, offers one-on-one mentorship, and guides you through the research and writing process, even helping you get your paper published!

-Chemistry research ideas for high school students:
+Best Chemistry research ideas for high school students:

-Chemistry can be a great field to undertake independent research in — chemical reactions form the basis of life and can give you a deeper understanding of the world.
+Chemistry is a great field to undertake independent research in—chemical reactions form the basis of life and can give you a deeper understanding of the world.
 Moreover, chemistry is directly related to important issues that affect us, like climate change, drug discovery, nanotechnology, and more.
-Research in these domains can lead to life-changing benefits for society!
+Research in these domains can lead to life-changing benefits for society!Â

 Some topics you can research include: